mgueury/oci-devops-instance-nginx/README.md

   - Create bucket
     - Give a name. ex: terraform-bucket
      - Create
-  - In the bucket upload the terraform.tfstate
+  - In the bucket
+    - Click "Upload"
+    - Choose the terraform.tfstate
+    - Click "Upload"
   - Right click on the ... at the end of the uploaded file
-  - Click Create Pre-Authenticated Request
+  - Click "Create Pre-Authenticated Request"
     - Choose an expiration date in a far future.
+    - Click "Create Pre-Authenticated Request"
     - Copy the URL: ex: https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/xxxxxxxxxx/n/xxxxx/b/terraform-bucket/o/terraform.tfstate
 - Create a devops project
-  Go to Menu - Developers Services / DevOps / Projects
+  - Go to Menu - Developers Services / DevOps / Projects
   - Click Create DevOps Project
     - Project name: oci-devops-instance-nginx
     - Select the Topic (TopicDevops)
     - Click "Create devops project"
-  - In the homepage, click "Enable log" and follow the wizard
+  - In the homepage, click "Enable log".
+    - Then enable the "Enable log" Checkbox
 - Create a repository
   - Click Code repositories
   - Create Repository
     - name: oci-devops-instance-nginx
-  - Click create
+    - Click "Create Repository"
   - In the create screeen, look at the documentation (***) to create a connection with SSH to the git repository
+    - In short,
+      - Go on the top/right icon.
+Open the menu.
+      - Click on your user name
-    - In short, with your user, top/right icon, user name, create a API KEY
+      - In your user screen, scroll down.
+Choose API Keys
+      - Click "Add API Key"
+        - Download the Private Key
+        - Click "Add"
     - Start the cloud shell (icon at the top)
     ```
     mkdir .oci